coldstar1993/zkRollup-privacy-utxo/architecture_and_flow.md

 Apparently you `never` need to specially-carefully-privately keep L2 account's private key, Since it could be generated any time with your L1 account any where.

 ### Account Registration
-Account registration consists of two parts:
+Account registration consists of three parts:
 * account alias
+* account viewing keypair
-* at least one account spending key.
+* at least one account spending keypair.

 After you create an L2 account from L1 account, yet You don't have a unique account alias which acts as your ID within Anomix Network.
 Any one had better take an account alias for more clear & convinient recepient within payment behaviors.